 - 1 yellow onion peeled and quartered

-- 3 cups dry black beans rinsed (check for stones/pebbles)
+- 3 cups dry black beans or pinto beans rinsed (check for stones/pebbles)

 - 1 jalapeno pepper seeded and rough chopped (or leave seeds/ membrane in for extra HEAT)

 - 1-2 teaspoon ground cumin more or less to taste